 Related: What The Heck Are Humectants And Why Are They In Your Skincare Products?

 Can Aloe Vera Soothe Sunburns & Irritations?

 Again, yes.
 Aloe vera has anti-inflammatory properties that can soothe irritated skin, sunburns, eczema and psoriasis.
 It’s not a miracle cure.
 One application isn’t enough to make redness disappear, heal a sunburn, or treat psoriasis.
 But it helps relieve the symptoms for a while.
 Nussbaum says, “The phytosterols soothe itchiness and irritation and prevent transepidermal water loss, which is really important when you have a sunburn or a windburn.”

 Granted, consistency is key.
 You need to use Aloe Vera regularly until the irritation/sunburn has fully healed.
 But if you want to treat them naturally instead than using corticosteroids, Aloe Vera will do the job.
 Just be patient.

-P.S.
-Aloe Vera isn’t a treatment for psoriasis or eczema.
+FYI, Aloe Vera isn’t a treatment for psoriasis or eczema.
 But it makes a good moisturizer for you, especially when you’re experiencing a flare-up.
 “It wouldn’t be my go-to for eczema or psoriasis, although it has been shown to help it,” Nussbaum adds.
 “It can give a moisturizing effect, just not a healing effect.”

 Related: 3 Ways To Treat A Sunburn Naturally